bradwestness/bradwestness.github.io/_posts/2024/2024-04-08-projects-are-interfaces.md

 However, *a project within an application solution* is a little different.
 You generally want a little tighter control over what types are exposed, because you want to retain the ability to change implementations later without having that change require a lot of corresponding work across all the other layers of the solution.

-In the **Data** project of the sample solution above, the `SampleDbContext` and `UserRepository` classes can be defined with the `internal` keyword, meaning projects that reference them no longer have any visibility into those types.
+In the **Data** project of the sample solution above, the `SampleDbContext` and `UserRepository` classes can be defined with the `internal` keyword, meaning the other projects in the solution that reference the **Data** project no longer have any visibility into those types.

-{% include figure.html filename="master_and_commander_screenshot_2.png" description="Note how the `UserRepository` class being marked as `internal` means that the `UserService` class can now only see the `IUserRepository` interface in it's intellisense, removing ambiguity for the caller." %}
+{% include figure.html filename="master_and_commander_screenshot_2.png" description="Note how the `UserRepository` class being marked as `internal` means that the `UserService` class can now only see the `IUserRepository` interface in its intellisense, ensuring the caller doesn't take a direct dependency on the concrete type." %}

 ## Give a Hoot, Don't Pollute